 Overall, people choose mahogany for its appearance and value: rich, dark color and hardwood durability — but at a moderate price.
+It is commonly available in two sizes; 1×4 is strong enough to span joists 16″ on center.
+The premium you pay for the wider 5/4 x6 is somewhat extravagant because the extra thickness is not needed.
 To see pictures of mahogany decks, visit our website.
 To learn about caring for mahogany, see my blog, “Eight Tips for Maintaining Your Mahogany Deck.”

 This is my third blog about decking materials.
 Next, I’ll address that American classic — cedar.

-We at Archadeck of Suburban Boston offer professional design and build services for clients west and north of Boston.
-Over the past 21 years we have designed and built over 700 projects, including over 200 mahogany decks.
+We at Advantage Design & Construction offer professional design and build services for clients west and north of Boston.
+Over the past 23 years we have designed and built over 800 projects, including over 200 mahogany decks.
 We have enhanced the depth of our expertise by limiting our work to decks, porches, and sunrooms.
 To view some of these projects, visit our website.
 To learn how we treat our clients, check our ratings on Angie’s List or read about us in an article in Remodeling magazine.
-For a free design consultation and a relaxed and rewarding experience, contact us via e-mail, email@example.com or by phone, 781-273-3500.
+For a free design consultation and a relaxed and rewarding experience, contact us via e-mail, firstname.lastname@example.org or by phone, 781-273-3500.

 © 2010 Advantage Design & Constr., Inc.